 The history of the Abbey Church

-Below you will find a brief but fascinating history of the Abbey Church based largely on the work of acclaimed archivist and historian E.A.
+Below you will find a brief but fascinating history of the Abbey Church based mainly on the work of the acclaimed archivist and historian E.A.
 (Ted) Veasey.
 Ted was, prior to his death, a faithful member of St Mary’s congregation and there is a wonderful little book of his, From Eaton to Nuneaton, which tells the story of the Parish Church and is available to buy at St Mary the Virgin.

 Abbey Green is a relatively modern name for a part of Nuneaton that for several hundred years prior to 1900 was known as Abbey End.
 As the name suggests, the local Abbey stood at this end of town.

 Two hundred years ago Nuneaton was divided into three “ends”; Bond End, Church End, and Abbey End.
-The town was laid out with one main street – Abbey Street – where two thirds of the population lived.
+The town was laid out with one main street – Abbey Street – where two-thirds of the population lived.
 Abbey Street petered out into the countryside at Abbey End.

 The Priory was instrumental in laying out the “Abbey Street” terminating at the “Abbey End”.
 Finally dissolved by edict of Henry VIII in 1539, The Priory fell into dereliction before being carried away as a ready source of building stone by local people.

-Through generous benefactor, Thomas Botterill and other additional fund raising the Abbey church of St Mary the Virgin was fashioned out of the ruins.
-Mr Clapton Rolfe of Reading and Birmingham, prepared designs for the first stage of a new Abbey Church and on 26th April 1876 the Bishop of Worcester, the Right Reverend Dr Henry Philpott laid the foundation stone and work started on the Eastern bays of the new nave.
+Through generous benefactor, Thomas Botterill and another additional fundraising the Abbey church of St Mary the Virgin was fashioned out of the ruins.
+Mr Clapton Rolfe of Reading and Birmingham, prepared designs for the first stage of a new Abbey Church and on 26th April 1876 the Bishop of Worcester, the Right Reverend Dr Henry Philpott laid the foundation stone, and work started on the Eastern bays of the new nave.
 The style mirrored the Norman work of the earlier church, though the blind arcades of interlacing arches were copied from other West Midlands examples and the ruined crossing piers were then encased within a brick shell to form a temporary chancel.
 On 8th October 1877, the Bishop returned to consecrate the new church.